Zaraius/mp2/README.md

-# Module 2: Implementation of Inverse Kinematics in Simulator
+# Final Project: Implementation of Forward and Inverse Kinematics in Simulator for a 6 DOF Kinova Gen3lite arm
 By Xavier Nishikawa & Julian Shah based on code from Kenechukwu Mbanisi